The Nurse Call Center is available by phone:

 Please fax these forms to the Public Health Division at (262) 896-8387.

-Reporting Forms: Head Lice & Scabies
+Head Lice & Scabies

 To assist with health education objectives, the Waukesha County Public Health Division provides schools with Public Health Notes for use in school newsletters and other communications.